Andreiiy/CastomViewExample/README.md

 # CastomViewExample
-Using simple custom View in Android
+Using simple custom View in Android on Kotlin